What was the inspiration behind the creation of the Imogen Cooper Music Trust?

 28 August to 2 September

 A new departure for ICMT.
-My long-standing and dear baritone colleague, the great Wolfgang Holzmair, is joining us, as are Lotte Betts Dean (mezzo-soprano) and her partner Andrey Lebedev (classic guitar), Maria Hegele (mezzo-soprano) and Anna Szałucka (piano).
-They will contribute to a week of work on Lieder and solo piano, also with the help of Eva Holzmair who will be our language coach.
-Very exciting!
+My long-standing and dear baritone colleague, the great Wolfgang Holzmair, joined us, along with Lotte Betts Dean (mezzo-soprano) and her partner Andrey Lebedev (classic guitar), Maria Hegele (mezzo-soprano) and Anna Szałucka (piano).
+They contributed to a week of work on Lieder and solo piano, also with the help of Eva Holzmair who was our language coach.
+It was all very exciting!